Our team is creating a Schema.org markup for legal help websites, to make them more discoverable when people search online for legal issues.

 Our Lab scoped out the Better Legal Internet project in 2015, as Margaret Hagan was working on her paper and research on the Internet as a legal help service.

-We brought together key stakeholders from legal service providers, courts, technology companies, and researchers working on legal service innovation, open data, search, and related topics in 2 summits.
+We brought together key stakeholders from legal service providers, courts, and researchers working on legal service innovation, open data, search, and related topics in 2 summits.

 Our first meeting was in November 2015, and it brought together people to scope out problems, opportunities, and specific projects to be done to improve the user experience of legal help online.
 Some big themes included coherent and interoperable legal portals; data standards and markup of webpages; and more work on the best design patterns and standards for online resources.